margue/camunda-bpm-swagger/README.md

 Checkout the code and run

-    mvn clean install -PrestDocs
+    mvn clean install

-The profile are needed only once to generate the documentation dictionary.
+The profile `restDocs` is needed only once to generate the documentation dictionary.
 Make sure you are using Maven 3.3.9 or later.

 If you are curious how it works, check out the `maven-plugin/generator/README.md`.